CAPS gives us a great understanding of aging needs

 Irrespective of someone’s current physical or cognitive abilities, the type or age of the home they have now, the relative condition of it, how well it accommodates their needs, or their present numeric age, we are learning how to help anyone stay in their home more vibrantly and effectively over time with the goal of keeping them out of retirement facilities.

 Changing from an in-person to online delivery

 Until recently, this three-day training program was only available live and in-person, and I was a huge proponent of this delivery method due to the face-to-face interaction of the attendees, the exchange of information afforded by being next to each other, and the relationships built in this setting.
 I did not see how an online version would be beneficial, but I was mistaken.

 Beginning at the end of April an experimental online format was introduced to temporarily replace the in-person programs.
-This is another instance where we have needed to modify what we do to accommodate changing behaviors and protocols as a result are the COVID-19 outbreak.
+This is another instance where we have needed to modify what we do to accommodate changing behaviors and protocols as a result of the COVID-19 outbreak.

 There have been many restrictions and guidelines on how many people can gather in a space – generally no more than ten, counting the staff members at the facility, general social distancing behavior (usually at least a six-foot separation). the need to wear face coverings, the concern about person-to-person contact, and a general desire to avoid touching or handling objects or surfaces that other people have touched.